sampsyo/cs6120/content/blog/2019-11-21-bug-finding/index.md

 Csmith performs checking at each newly generated line except for loops.
 Loops are checked at the end when the back-edge is logically created.
 If unsafe lines appear, Csmith deletes line by line until the safety requirements are satisfied.

-## Design Tradeoff
+## Design Trade-offs

 ### Allow Implementation-defined Behavior

-Implementation-defined behavior is equivalent to [unspecified behavior](<https://en.wikipedia.org/wiki/Unspecified_behavior>), which may vary on different implementations of a programming language.
+Implementation-defined behavior is equivalent to [unspecified behavior](https://en.wikipedia.org/wiki/Unspecified_behavior), which may vary on different implementations of a programming language.
 Csmith designers believe it is unrealistic to "retain a single interpretation across all possible choices of implementation-defined behaviors".
-They allow Csmith to give different outputs when compilers has implementation-defined behavior at
+They allow Csmith to give different outputs when compilers have implementation-defined behavior of

-1. the widths and representations of integers
+1. the widths and representations of integers.
-2. behavior when casting to a signed integer type when the value cannot be represented in an object of the target type
+2. behavior when casting to a signed integer type when the value cannot be represented in an object of the target type.
 3. results of bitwise operations on signed integers.

 There are roughly three kinds of compiler targets: